apache/helix/src/site/markdown/Architecture.md

 Mode of operation in a cluster

-A node process can be one of the following
+A node process can be one of the following:

 * PARTICIPANT: The process registers itself in the cluster and acts on the messages received in its queue and updates the current state.
-Example:Storage Node
+Example: Storage Node
-* SPECTATOR: The process is simply interested in the changes in the externalView.
-Router is a spectator of Storage cluster.
+* SPECTATOR: The process is simply interested in the changes in the Externalview.
+The Router is a spectator of the Storage cluster.
-* CONTROLLER:This process actively controls the cluster by reacting to changes in Cluster State and sending messages to PARTICIPANTS
+* CONTROLLER: This process actively controls the cluster by reacting to changes in Cluster State and sending messages to PARTICIPANTS.

 ### Participant Node Process

 * When Node starts up, it registers itself under LIVEINSTANCES
 * After registering, it waits for new Messages in the message queue
-* When it receives a message, it will perform the required task as indicated in the message.
+* When it receives a message, it will perform the required task as indicated in the message
-* After the task is completed, depending on the task outcome it updates the CURRENTSTATE.
+* After the task is completed, depending on the task outcome it updates the CURRENTSTATE

 ### Controller Process